Town-of-Impostors/TownOfImpostors/README.md

 **Only for versions v1.7.1 onwards**

 ## How do I add my own Custom Hat?

+### New System:
+* Download the **new** template, along with the default empty manifest.json to being making Custom Hats for Town Of Impostors (you may still use the old template if you want to) **Massive thanks to JonyKasual for working hard to create an advanced template**
+ * Download .psd template [here] (coming soon)
+ * Download .png template for idle [here] (coming soon)
+ * Download .png template for climbing [here] (coming soon)
+* Draw your hat on the template and save in PNG format, with a unique name (make sure to also hide the crewmate and shadow).
+Preserve the resolution.

+* With the new system, you will be able to create hats for all layers (Front, Back, Climbing) and have to all compiled into one, as long as it is all specified in the manifest.json.
+You will also be able to create animated hats, and specify other parameters such as hat bounce, adaptive color and whether to hide crewmate.
+* To get animated hats, set the animated parameter in the manifest.json to `true` and add to the list of Front, Back or Climb images
+* Please leave `PivotPoint` and `PixelsPerUnit` as default values if you don't know how they work
+* You may use any name for the folder and files as long as everything is specified correctly in the manifest.json, but for the folder it is recommended to use the naming convention `<hat name>_<creator name>` for clarity
+* Submit your entire hat bundle as a `.zip` file in the discord
+* Please see the `ExampleHat_AJMix` bundled in the build for an example of how the new system works
+* If the new system is too complicated, you may always continue using the **Old System**

+### Old System:
 * Download the template used to make the Custom Hat for Town Of Impostors **(Big Thanks to Con No 1 for the template)**:
   * Download .psd template [here](https://github.com/AJMix/TownOfImpostors/releases/download/v1.8.2.1/ConTemplate.psd)
   * Download .png template [here](https://github.com/AJMix/TownOfImpostors/releases/download/v1.8.2.1/ConTemplate.png)